 Normal messages — no action needed

-These are reporting behaviours linked to Apple's parts-pairing policy.
+These are reporting behaviors linked to Apple's parts-pairing policy.
 They don't indicate a defect:

 - "Used Battery", "Unknown Part", or "Important Battery Message" displayed in "Settings" or on the lock screen